-Program Function Scope of the values

-item (default values are printed in bold)

-P0 Display brightness

-changing in normal display mode)

-The maximum brightness setting in manual mode can reduce the life cycle

-of the LED displays in the long run.
-We recommend leaving the brightness

-P1 Time display control to "auto" mode (default value).
-24 h, 12 h

-' ' format 24 II, 12 II

-P2 Time constants for 1 -6, U, 0

-automatic data 1 continuous display of time + date

-switching over 2 continuous display of date + temperature

-3 continuous display of time zone

-4 continuous display of stop watch

-5 display sequence: time + date 6 sec, time +

-temperature 3 sec.

-6 display sequence: time + date 8 sec, time +

-temperature 3 sec, time zone 3 sec.

-U time constants set up by user, in seconds for each

-specific displayed data

-0 automatic switching over disabled

-3 Time zone of 0 - 64, A (automatically)

-synch. source

-P4 Type of 1 - 10, A (automatically)

-synchronization A auto detection, applicable for: DCF, the Mobatime serial

-source code, MOBALine, WTD, IRIG-B or NTP

-1 autonomous operation without synchronization

-2 synchronization by DCF signal

-3 the MOBATIME serial code

-4 MOBALine

-5 24 V DC impulses, at minute intervals

-6 24 V DC impulses at half minute intervals

-7 24 V DC impulses at second intervals

-8 DCF-FSK, IRIG-B Standard, IRIG-B 123, IRIG-B DIEM,

-AFNOR A, AFNOR C

-9 RS232

-10 RS485

-P5 Impulse line 1-4

-processing mode 1 polarized impulses, synchronization and time

-adjustment

-2 polarized impulses; time synchronization only

-3 non-polarized impulses, synchronization and time

-adjustment

-4 non-polarized impulses; time synchronization only

-P6 Time zone for 1-20, 0 (off) - for MOBALine synchronization

-MOBALine or time or

-zone server 1-15, 0 (off) - for NTP synchronization

-MOBATIME

-P7 Time zone of 0 - 64, A (automatically), U (user time zone)

-displayed time and U1-U7 (preconfigured time zone entry by MOBA-NMS)

-date
+Program item Function Scope of the values (default values are printed in bold) P0 Display brightness 1-30, A (automatic adjustment, without the possibility of changing in normal display mode) The maximum brightness setting in manual mode can reduce the life cycle of the LED displays in the long run.
+We recommend leaving the brightness control to "auto" mode (default value).
+P1 Time display format P2 Time constants for automatic data switching over 1-6, U, 0 1 continuous display of time 2 continuous display of date 3 continuous display of temperature 4 continuous display of stop watch 5 display sequence: time 6 sec, date 3 sec.
+6 display sequence: time 8 sec, date 3 sec, temp.
+3 sec.
+U time constants set up by user, in seconds for each specific displayed data 0 automatic switching over disabled P3 Time zone of synchronization source 0 - 64, A (automatically) P4 Type of synchronization source (check Line type jumper JP11 setting, see the chapters 2.8 and 10 for more information) 1 - 10, A (automatically) A auto detection, applicable for: DCF, the Mobatime serial code, MOBALine, WDT, IRIG-B or NTP 1 autonomous operation without synchronization 2 synchronization by DCF signal 3 the MOBATIME serial code 4 MOBALine 5 24 V DC impulses, at minute intervals 6 24 V DC impulses at half minute intervals 7 24 V DC impulses at second intervals 8 DCF-FSK, IRIG-B Standard, IRIG-B 123, IRIG-B DIEM, AFNOR A, AFNOR C 9 RS232 10 RS485 P5 Impulse line processing mode 1-4 1 polarized impulses, synchronization and time adjustment 2 polarized impulses; time synchronization only 3 non-polarized impulses, synchronization and time adjustment 4 non-polarized impulses; time synchronization only P6 Time zone for MOBALine or time zone server MOBATIME 1-20, 0 (off) - for MOBALine synchronization or 1-15, 0 (off) - for NTP synchronization P7 Time zone of displayed time and date 0 - 64, A (automatically), U (user time zone) U1-U7 (preconfigured time zone entry by MOBA-NMS)